Mitsubishi Fuso Canter: CanterVan

 In 2014 the co-operation between Fuso and Nissan has been extended, on some markets the Nissan NV350 is marketed by Fusō as CanterVan since then.

 Buses

 Several bus conversions exist based on Canter chassis including the factory made Fuso Rosa.
 In many countries locally made buses are a means to circumvent high import duties.
-In some cases under licence locally made chassis with outdated engines conforming to lower emission standards allow for even lower prices.
-Some of the seventh-generation Canter FE84 are converted to Transjakarta Minitrans feeder buses by New Armada Carroserie.
+In some cases under licence locally made chassis with outdated engines conforming to less strict emission standards allow for even lower prices.
+In Indonesia, some of the seventh-generation Canter FE84 are converted to Transjakarta Minitrans feeder buses by New Armada Carroserie.

+In the Philippines, the Canter Commute, and Canter Express are locally built minibus conversions of the Canter, with a coach-built body, and an aerodynamic fairing applied to the truck’s cab, resulting in a streamlined appearance.

 Models and Model codes

 Early models utilized the coeval T coding system to distinguish the different versions of trucks, chassis and buses.
 Starting with the fourth generation it was replaced by the F codes for the same purpose.
 Over time this in turn has been adapted to newer developments of the product itself.
 Furthermore, it can easily be confused with some sales denominations in some markets at a given time, e.g. a FC35 decodes as a 3.5 tons (gross) gasoline Canter and the numerical part of the North American FE130 decodes as its gross weight in hectopounds.